 - Invoked by Vincent Rubio in Anonymous Rex.
 He's a detective — and a velociraptor!
 He claims he's not really hard-boiled, but he acts like he is because that's what the customers expect.
 He even uses the "Bogart" persona to pick up female dinos.

-- Kinsey Milhone from Sue Grafton's "Alphabet Mysteries" is another example of a female hard-boiled detective.
+- Kinsey Millhone from Sue Grafton's "Alphabet Mysteries" is another example of a female hard-boiled detective.

 - Rosie Lavine from Melisa Michaels' Cold Iron and Sister to the Rain is a Chandleresque hardboiled detective Recycled In Urban Fantasy.
 (Though she prefers gin to scotch.)